Non-cooperation movement (1971): 8 March

-March 9
+9 March

 On this day, the control over the civil administration of East Pakistan to the central government almost stopped.
 As a result, the then general secretary of Awami League, Tajuddin Ahmad, issued 16-point instructions on behalf of Awami League for the management of civil administration.
-Pakistan National League leader Ataur Rahman Khan and Chhatra League leaders advised Sheikh Mujibur Rahman to form a "Bangladesh National Government" that day.
+Pakistan National League leader Ataur Rahman Khan and Students' League leaders advised Sheikh Mujibur Rahman to form a "Bangladesh National Government" that day.

 On this day, NAP leader Maulana Abdul Hamid Khan Bhasani and Sheikh Mujibur Rahman discussed the political situation of the country.
 That afternoon, in a speech at Paltan Maidan, Maulana Bhasani announced his decision to join forces with Sheikh Mujibur Rahman.
 He also asked Yahya Khan to accept the independence of East Bengal.
 He also announced that if no effective action was taken by the government by 25 March, he would launch a simultaneous mass movement like in 1952.

 Tikka Khan took over the duties of Chief Martial Law Administrator on this day.
 But Badruddin Ahmed Siddiky, Chief Justice of East Pakistan, told him that he was unable to take oath.

 On this day, the military authorities issued an indefinite curfew in the city of Rajshahi for the next 8 hours from 9 pm.

 Citizens of other countries in Dhaka landed in the city to take back their respective countries.
 The UN Secretary-General ordered the removal of their workers from Dhaka if necessary.
 On the same day, the East Pakistan Communist Party called on the people to fight for the independence of East Pakistan.

-March 10
+10 March

 On this day, actors and other artists of the country, led by poet Golam Mustafa and Khan Ataur Rahman, protested under the banner of 'Disgruntled Artist Society'.
 Class II Bengali employees of the Pakistan Civil Service expressed their loyalty to the Awami League-led movement.

 On this day, black flags were hoisted at various places across the country as part of the protest.
 Even government and private office buildings, Rajarbagh Police Line, various police stations and the house of the Chief Justice of Dhaka High Court were also hoisted.

 The indefinite night curfew issued in Rajshahi city was withdrawn today.

 On this day, the armed ship 'MV Swat' from West Pakistan arrived at Chittagong port and anchored.
 But the dock workers refused to take the weapons off the ship.
 The military attempted to lower the weapons, but the crowd successfully resisted.

 On this day, Zulfikar Ali Bhutto offered to meet Sheikh Mujibur Rahman in a telegram message, pleading to save the state.